Loknyansky District: Geography

 The district is elongated from west to east.
 The northeastern part is occupied by swamps and is hardly populated.
 A part of it belongs to the Polistovsky Nature Reserve, one of the first wetland preserves in Russia, founded in 1994.
 It was created to protect the raised bog landscapes of the Polist-Lovat Swamp System.

 The whole area of the district lies in the basin of the Lovat River and thus in the basin of the Neva.
-The Lovat crosses the eastern part of the district; its largest tributaries within the district are the Loknya River (left) and the Kunya River (right), the short stretch of the latter forming the border with Tver Oblast.
+The Lovat crosses the eastern part of the district; its largest tributaries within the district are the Loknya (left) and the Kunya River (right), the short stretch of the latter forming the border with Tver Oblast.
 There is a lake region in the west of Loknyansky District, with the largest lakes being Loknovo, Uzho, and Ale.
 Another lake of considerable size, Lake Dulovo, is located in the east of the district.

 History

 The area was populated since medieval times and was located on the waterways which connected Novgorod and Pskov with Velikiye Luki.
 In the 15th century, the pogost of Vlitsy was founded.
 Also in the 15th century, the region was annexed by the Grand Duchy of Moscow.
 In the course of the administrative reform carried out in 1708 by Peter the Great, it was included into Ingermanland Governorate (known since 1710 as Saint Petersburg Governorate).
 In 1727, separate Novgorod Governorate was split off, and in 1772, Pskov Governorate (which between 1777 and 1796 existed as Pskov Viceroyalty) was established.
 The area was a part of Velikoluksky and Kholmsky Uyezds of Pskov Governorate.

 On August 1, 1927, the uyezds were abolished and Loknyansky District was established, with the administrative center in the work settlement of Loknya.
 It included parts of former Velikoluksky and Kholmsky Uyezds.
 The governorates were abolished as well and the district became a part of Velikiye Luki Okrug of Leningrad Oblast.
 On June 17, 1929, the district was transferred to Western Oblast.
 On July 23, 1930, the okrugs were also abolished and the districts were directly subordinated to the oblast.
 On January 29, 1935, the district was transferred to Kalinin Oblast, and on February 5 of the same year, Loknyansky District became a part of Velikiye Luki Okrug of Kalinin Oblast, one of the okrugs abutting the state boundaries of the Soviet Union.
 On May 11, 1937, the district was transferred to Opochka Okrug.
 On May 4, 1938, the district was subordinated directly to the oblast.
 Between 1941 and 1944, Loknyansky District was occupied by German troops.
 On August 22, 1944, the district was transferred to newly established Velikiye Luki Oblast.
 On October 2, 1957, Velikiye Luki Oblast was abolished and Loknyansky District was transferred to Pskov Oblast.
 The district was abolished on February 1, 1963 but re-established on January 12, 1965.